 The tent’s velum serves as a curtain, wall carpet, and awning all at once - there is no hard building surface in between.

 As an academic discipline, architectural history has largely ignored textile architecture, which arose among nomadic peoples or so-called “barbarians” outside the governed, “civilized” world.
-4042 However, tents were as widespread as permanent buildings.
+4143 However, tents were as widespread as permanent buildings.
 They were the preferred shelter when two often related conditions prevailed: a lack of building materials and a need for mobility.
 Nomadic pastoralists utilized portable architecture across vast stretches of Eurasia, North Africa, and North America until relatively recently, and some still do.
-40
+41

 One can still make strong arguments for the tent, even today, in terms of both sustainability and resilience.
 First, tents are significantly less resource-intensive to build than permanent structures.
 Second, permanent buildings need defenses against all types of natural threats, including heat waves, hurricanes, forest fires, flooding, and so on.
 In contrast, the tent allows you to solve these issues by relocation: you can flee from danger without leaving your home behind.
 Tents are also safe shelters in the case of an earthquake.

-Tents for hot and cold regions
+Tents for Hot and Cold Regions

 Tents were found in regions subject to extreme heat or cold, demonstrating the versatility and effectiveness of textiles in providing thermal comfort.
-40 Both the skin-covered conical tent of Northern Eurasia and North America, better known as the “tipi,” and the “kibitka” or felt tent, more popularly known as a “yurt,” were designed for efficient combustion in cold, windy climates.
+41 Both the skin-covered conical tent of Northern Eurasia and North America, better known as the “tipi,” and the “kibitka” or felt tent, more popularly known as a “yurt,” were designed for efficient combustion in cold, windy climates.
 The structures served as a combustion chamber, chimney, and windbreak for the central fire, in addition to functioning as a dwelling.
-40
+41

 In contrast, the “black tent” of the Middle East was designed to keep the heat outside rather than inside.
 Most closely resembling the tents we still use today, it was a non-skeletal tent with a prestressed velum, tensed in an aerodynamic shape over minimal wood supports.
 Unlike the mats and leather awnings of the conical tent and kibitka, the woven vellum made from black goat hair was strong enough in tension to be prestressed.
-40 It absorbed heat while providing shade, and as a result, temperatures inside the black tent could be up to 10-15 degrees Celsius cooler than in the surrounding atmosphere.
+41 It absorbed heat while providing shade, and as a result, temperatures inside the black tent could be up to 10-15 degrees Celsius cooler than in the surrounding atmosphere.
 4

 Tipis